Mogashni/Mogashni/README.md

-- 👋 Hi, I’m @Mogashni, a UX Designer Passionate about the bitcoin space.
+- 👋 Hi, I’m @Mogashni, a UX Designer passionate about the bitcoin space.
 - 👀 Good UX design is about creating products which are highly desireable and that empower users when using them.
 - ✨ My focus at the moment is conducting UX research on lightning and onchain wallets.